klammm/all-things-random/src/content/07-seo-keywords.md

 - leverage more of Gatsby's SEO component to include a description, lang, meta, and title

 In the future, we will leverage more of Gatsby's SEO component to include more of the props it is already expecting such as `description`, `lang`, `meta`, and `title`.
 These are all attributes that can be added as meta elements, except for the `meta` prop which concatenates extra meta elements that might have been pre-defined.

+A complete list of changes can be found [here](https://github.com/klammm/all-things-random/pull/12).